willfurnass/sheffield_hpc/sharc/software/apps/cctools.rst

 The environment variable ``PARROT_CVMFS_REPO`` can be used to add other repositories.

-For more info on using the parrot connector see `CernVM-FS documentation <http://cernvm.cern.ch/portal/filesystem/parrot>`_
+For more info on using the parrot connector see the `CernVM-FS documentation <http://cernvm.cern.ch/portal/filesystem/parrot>`_

 Installation notes
 ------------------

 These are primarily for administrators of the system.

 **cctools 7.0.14**